caller79/rest-parsers/README.md

     * All items created in the last 7 days.
     * All items which will be unpublished today.
     * All items created yesterday.
+* I have contents in a database which I want to modify via APIs.
+There are multiple frontends updating my objects, with different forms and capabilities.

 ## Utilities included